donbright/rust-lang-cheat-sheet/README.md

 ## Object Oriented style

 Inheritance - there is no inheritance.
 Typical alternatives are "composition" (struct within struct), Traits (sort of like Interfaces), and even Enums.
+In 2022 Rust added some generic-ish stuff that can also do some object-ish things.

 ## Files